“My health is worth protecting because I’m an athlete and I wouldn’t want to get into that mess”

 - Talk about the future.
 Young people are naturally good at coming up with reasons not to use drugs and alcohol when they are thinking about their goals.
 Emphasize what alcohol or drug use can do to your teen’s future.
 Don’t be vague, give real examples.
 Discuss how substance use can ruin their chance of getting into the college they want or landing the perfect job.

 - Find teachable moments.
 If you see a news story about impaired-driver car crashes, drive by a marijuana advertisement, or walk through the alcohol aisle at the store, use it as an opportunity to start a conversation.
 Ask your child what they think.
-Spontaneous conversations can be as impactful as planned.
+Spontaneous conversations can be as impactful as planned conversations.

 - Keep talking.
 Make conversations about drugs and alcohol a regular part of your child’s life at every stage of development.
 Ask questions to learn more about what they are experiencing, remind them about your expectations and let them know they can talk to you.
 This is easier when you keep the lines of communication open and if you communicate the way your child does.